gekkoin/gekkoin-tokens/README.md

 GekkoinEURToken inherits from `MintableToken`, `BurnableToken`.
 GekkoinEURToken sets name to `Gekkoin EUR Token`; symbol = `EURG`; decimals to `2`.

 ## Compiling
-Gekkoin EUR token is truffle project.
+Gekkoin Europe token is truffle project.
 In order to compile the run  `truffle compile`